 Everyone probably knows the program Zoom, which has a virtual background function.
-The program automatically finds a person in the frame and allows you to replace the space around them.
-In other words, a virtual background is like chromakey without the green screen.
+The program automatically finds a person in the frame and allows you to replace the surrounding space.
+In other words, a virtual background is like Chromakey without the green screen.

 There is a way to include a virtual background in any Windows application.
 Any virtual webcam that has the appropriate functionality will help.
 Let's look at the example of the AlterCam program, which you can download here.
 Note, The virtual background function will work in AlterCam if you have Windows 10 x64 or newer!

 In short, it works like this.
 After you install AlterCam, another webcam appears in the system - a virtual one.
 You can select it instead of a real camera in any application.
 Then you can broadcast anything to the virtual webcam.
 For example, a video from a real webcam with a blurred or replaced background.